WEB STANDARDS

 - Check for information accuracy.

 - Check that you are following Florida’s brand guidelines.
-This includes use of colors, fonts and logos in the header, footer and favicon.
+This includes colors, fonts, and logos used in the header, footer, and favicon.

-- Make sure the University logo links to the homepage and that your logo in the header links to your website’s homepage.
+- Ensure the University logo links to the homepage and that your logo in the header links to your website’s homepage.

-- If SEO is a priority, make sure all your pages are optimized with keywords and that you have optimized page titles and meta descriptions.
+- If SEO is a priority, ensure all your pages are optimized with keywords.
+Have optimized page titles and meta descriptions.

-- If you are linking to any other websites or web pages, make sure the links work.
-If you are linking to an external site, it is best practice to open that link in a new tab to not drive traffic away from your website,
+- Ensure the links work if you are linking to other websites or web pages.
+If you link to an external site, it is best practice to open that link in a new tab so you don’t drive traffic away from your website,

 - If you have forms on your website, test that the forms work on the visitor’s end and that the recipient of form notifications is receiving the forms.